Maki-chan Graphics

 84 Computer model that the image was saved on, e.g. PC98, PC88, ESEQ, X68K, MSX2

-1220 User name etc. metadata string, encoded in Shift-JIS; usually terminates with byte $1A, but not always
+1220 User name etc. metadata string, encoded in Shift-JIS; usually terminates with byte 0x1A, but not always

 322Size of "flag B" section, in bytes

-342Size of "pixel data A" section, in bytes
+342Size of "pixel color data A" section, in bytes

-362Size of "pixel data B" section, in bytes
+362Size of "pixel color data B" section, in bytes

 382Extension flag, see below